Sirilpy Python Module API 0.7.41 Reference

 Devuelve:

-the PSFStar object representing the star model.
+the PSFStar object representing the star model, or None if

 Tipo del valor devuelto: